Noise Levels in Indian Lake East, Worcester, MA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 3,486 Indian Lake East residents, or 69.8%, live above that level.
 By land area, 79.4% of Indian Lake East is above 55 dBA.

 Average noise levels for Indian Lake East residents, grouped by direction from the center of Indian Lake East.
-Eastern Indian Lake East carries the highest population-weighted average; Northern Indian Lake East carries the lowest.
-Just 68% of residents in Northern Indian Lake East live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Eastern Indian Lake East.
+The highest population-weighted average is in eastern Indian Lake East; the lowest is in northwestern Indian Lake East, where just 47% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Eastern Indian Lake East